From crypto trading and home workouts to EV batteries and microLED displays, CES’ Taiwan startups cover a wide range of tech – TechCrunch

 Cybersecurity and Cloud Solutions

-ArcRan’s iSecV box is a vehicle-to-everything (V2X) cybersecurity solution that monitors radio frequency signals, including WiFi, Zigbee, cellular V2X and dedicated short-range communicaitons to detect abnormal behavior.
+ArcRan’s iSecV box is a vehicle-to-everything (V2X) cybersecurity solution that monitors radio frequency signals, including Wi-Fi, Zigbee, cellular V2X and dedicated short-range communications to detect abnormal behavior.
 It gives warnings if anything is amiss, and is meant to make smart cities safer without affecting existing infrastructure.

 Avalanche Computing offers a performance-optimized workflow for AI experts at SMEs, helping them redesign algorithms and deploy AI models.
 It can train AI models in parallel or distributed models on multiple GPUs.

-I.X R2’s product is a wireless secure ebadge with a cryptokey inside, combining physical keys and software.
+I.X R2’s product is a wireless secure e-badge with a cryptokey inside, combining physical keys and software.
 The 3-in-1 badge features log-in authentication, data encryption and door entrance.
 Users own their cryptokeys, so they can manage door entrances and security with one platform.

-Tresl is an e-commerce analytics platforms for brands on Shopify, designed to give them the same kind of insight as larger retailers so they can increase repeat revenue.
+Tresl is an e-commerce analytics platform for brands on Shopify, designed to give them the same kind of insight as larger retailers so they can increase repeat revenue.
 It features pre-built segmentation and actionable insights.

 Tech for Good